discopop-project/discopop/docs/Profiling/Data_Details.md

 The used format is as follows: `<file_id> <line_number> <total_iteration_count>`.

 ### Average Loop Counters
-The average iteration counts per loop can be found in the previously described dependency file.
+The average iteration counts per loop can be found in the previously described dependency file, which stores all information gathered during the profiling.
 The used format is as follows: `<fileID>:<LineID> BGN loop <average_iteration_count>`.

 ## Reduction Instructions